craftcms/docs/docs/commerce/3.x/configuration.md

 ### Manage store settings

-This permission lets the user change settings for the commerce.
+This permission lets the user see and edit items in Commerce’s “Store Settings” area.

 ## General Config